 New York City has a relatively unique real estate scene with the inclusion of the cooperative.
 A co-op provides a more affordable opportunity; Be warned, however, that while co-op boards may not be quite as rigid as they appear in films and television shows, they are still notoriously choosy and have many rules and regulations that can be difficult to navigate.

-Another part of the co-op structure is that there tends to be a large down payment, which is determined by the co-op board.
-The co-op board determines how much of your purchase price can be financed and how much must be paid in cash.
+Another part of the co-op structure is that there tends to be a sizeable down payment, which is determined by the co-op board.
+The co-op board decides how much of your purchase price can be mortgage financed and how much must be a cash downpayment.
 These payments are unusually high in desirable buildings, which also have very tight rules and regulations about whom is allowed ownership.

 Co-ops make up somewhere in the neighborhood of 70% of the New York real estate market, while condos make up the remaining 30%.
 While co-ops have their shortcomings condos, tend to be more expensive overall.